eladrion/certpcspkr_linux/README.md

 make CERTICOQ_PATH=../../CertiCoq_kmod VERIFFI_PATH=../../VeriFFI_contrib/
 ```

-Then, the driver can be tested as follows.
+Then, the driver can be tested as on native hardware.

 # Testing on Native Hardware